 It’s interesting to note that the use of massage oils is an ancient custom in traditional baby massages from Asia, such as, for instance, carried out in India, Thailand, and Indonesia.
 Not only are oils seen as nutritious, they’re also considered good for skin and hair development and to keep babies warm.
 Another motive to use oils in traditional baby massages are the aromatic properties of oils, which inhaled is considered beneficial for babies.

 A Preterm Infant Massage should be given in a heated (warm) environment, which could actually take place in the Neonatal Intensive Care Unit (NICU) or at home if applicable, and should include the entire body of the baby, that is, the head, arms, hands, legs, feet, back, bottom, chest and belly.

-The Baby Massage can be given for about ten minutes to start with (the massage time can be increased gradually), three times per day, on a daily basis.
-Of course, babies who are ill, have heart problems, or other issues shouldn’t be massaged, unless under a physician’s order i.e. midwife’s or birth doula’s supervision.
+The Baby Massage can be given for about ten minutes to start with (the massage duration can be increased gradually), three times per day, on a daily basis.
+Of course, babies who are ill, have heart problems, or other issues shouldn’t be massaged, unless under a physician’s order and under supervision of a midwife or birth doula.

 Health Benefits of Preterm Baby Massage

 - Reduction of pain associated with heel sticks (procedure in which the baby’s heel is pricked to extract a small amount of the blood);

 - Better food intake;

 - Better skin development;

 - Improved circulatory system;

 - Better sleep patterns;